ianchen06/techin509/week8_testing/README.md

 ## Getting Started

+1. Make sure your have a working Python installation and terminal (or use GitHub Codespace, link at the top)
 1. Install `pytest`

     Run the following command in the terminal (For Windows users, make sure you select "Git Bash" for your terminal)